sunyumail93/PipeSmRNAseq/README.md

 # PipeSmRNAseq
 A comprehensive pipeline for small RNAseq data analysis.

+This pipeline has been used in the following publication:

+1. Ye, X., Yang, Y., ..., Sun, Y.H., ..., 2022.
+[Genomic signatures associated with maintenance of genome stability and venom turnover in two parasitoid wasps](https://www.nature.com/articles/s41467-022-34202-y). _Nat Commun_, 13, 6417

 Some folder/files are shared with other Pipe* pipelines (i.e. PipeRNAseq and PipeRiboseq), such as the PipelineHomeDir folder, and scripts in /bin folder.

 ## Software prerequisites